 Response: What should at risk populations do to protect themselves?

-Uncertainties: alternative scenarios of TC track and intensity, and the anticipated impact on the society.
+Uncertainties: alternative hazard scenarios and the anticipated potential impacts on society.

 3.2 Produce Procedures

 As part of the emergency response management procedures at the national level, the government should set out a contingency plan for disasters.
 The plan should be multi-hazard, clearly delineating the administrative strategy, organizational framework, and warning and alerting systems for responding to all possible types of events for their geography and climate.
 The contingency plan should stipulate the functions and responsibilities of, as well as the coordination/collaboration among, all key partners including but not limited to government bureau/departments, public utilities companies, transport operators, and NGO.